Hs293Go/discrete_pid/examples/README.md

    \end{bmatrix}\boldsymbol{\varpi}
    ```

+> [!NOTE]
+>
 > A Betaflight motor-ordering is assumed

+Then, the quadrotor equations of motion are integrated over time by:

+- For Euclidean quantities (position, velocity, body rate, motor speed), RK4
+- For attitude, mapping the body rate to a quaternion by the $\exp$ map
+  (essentially `from_scaled_axis`), then composed to the current quaternion by
+  multiplication

 ## Control Design